9 Worst Packing Mistakes Cruisers Can (And Do) Make

 I’ve been on cruises where people do this (and that’s really annoying) and it’s certainly one way that’s going to irritate other passengers.
 When it comes to things like playing music, you’ll find that pretty much every single cruise line will not let you bring big boom boxes or speakers.

 They will let you bring onboard smaller musical devices which they ask that you only play with in your cabin.
 You cannot play your own music out on deck and need to use earphones.
-The rules say play within your cabin and again if you get complaints from your neighbors it will be taken away from you.
+The rules say play within your cabin and again if you get complaints from your neighbours it will be taken away from you.

 I’ve done a video about music being played on balconies and music being played on balconies is not something that cruise lines will encourage.
 In fact, if you get complaints you will find your equipment will be taken away from you.